Harness embraces open source and pledges to support community ‘like an enterprise customer’

 But why has Harness decided to dive into open source now?
 And couldn’t the company have developed its own CI tooling internally?

 “From selling CD, we learned a lot about the CI market and the shortcomings of certain projects and tools,” Bansal explained.
 “We felt like the choice for cloud and container-native CI tools was small, and we had big ideas on how to innovate and improve the developer CI experience.
-We bought Drone because we are all in, on both the product and the community.
+We bought Drone because we are all in on both the product and the community.
 We want to provide everyone — company, team, and individual developer — with the best CI/CD platform on the market, and that requires a complete commitment to innovation and improvement.”

 This echoes the reason any company decides to embrace open source.
 As the community has more than 50,000 active community users, including from major enterprises, Harness is aligning itself with a large army of Drone developers who can collectively ship code much more quickly than any internal team could.
 Many businesses benefit from that combined effort, while Harness can also capitalize on the commercial, market-ready CI product.